ahayyes/SingleNAD_Hayes_et_al/README.md

 **BMRG Data**

-The outputs from [BacMet](http://bacmet.biomedicine.gu.se/) are deposited here as text files.
-Again, there are three datasets of transposed BMRG datasets to be read into R to make the NMDS.
+There are three datasets of transposed BMRG datasets to be read into R to make the NMDS.
 These dataframes were created by reading the dataframe created in R from the BMRG analysis scripts, and then transposing them into Excel.
+There are also two files containing efflux related and plasmid related genes present in the BacMet database.
+These are used to subset the total hits.

 **Taxonomy Data**